frodeheg/no.sparegris/README.md

 * Do you want a condition that prevents signalling that we are out of power before at least x% of the power tariff has been used? (where x is set in the settings)

 TODO list:
+* Make some outputs from "innsikt" deprecated so only the app flows are visible.
+* Add graphs to display monthly tariff guide
 * Add zone-control for mode changes.
 * Improve handling of AC devices (not sure how yet - might need more discussions requested by @dooniem)
 * Add number of cheap/expensive/normal hours to the device capability list